Ali-Olliek/CowPanion/README.md

 > The CowPanion app is soon to be farmer's best friend, from small to mid-range farm owners, it's aimed at giving the farmer insights over his farm and help him take better decision, monitor his animal's health along with production levels.
 >
-> With CowPanion, a farmer can monitor his animals, and scan a QR code for each animal to display its respective profile, in addition to sending this profile to a veterinary, display statistics and create reminders for cows.
+> With CowPanion, we want farmers and veterinarians to symbiotically exist on one platform and easily coordinate.
+We want for the farmers to recognize their farm performance patterns through visual data representation and help them take better decisions.

 ### User Stories
-- As a farmer I need to check how much milk my cows made today.
+- As a farmer, I need quick and easy access to the medical history of my cows.
-- As a farmer, I need quick and easy access to the history of my cows.
+- As a farmer I need visual representations of my farm's milk performance.
-- As a farmer, I want to see charts visualizing the current state of my farm.
+- As a farmer, I want a seemless interaction with veterinarians.

 <br><br>